absmach/supermq-docs/docs/authorization.md

 }
 ```

-#### Option 2: Get new access and refresh token through refresh endpoint by passing domain_id.
+### Option 2: Get new access and refresh token through refresh endpoint by passing domain_id

 In most of the cases user login domain in under determinable.
 This method will be useful for those kind of cases.

 **Step 1: Get token without domain id**
 **Request:**

 ```bash